Edge-Hill-University-Web/CIS2167-Development-Environment/README.md

-# CIS2167-Development-Environment
-A Visual Studio Development Environment for CIS2167.
-This environment provides containers for Buliding Laravel 5 and Laravel 6 Web Applications.
+# CIS2167 Web Application Development Dev Container for VS-Code

+VS-Code Development Container for CIS2167 Web Application Development.

+This container is configured to build laravel 5 and 6 applications

+## Warning

+Do not modify anything within the `.devcontainer` directory unless instructed to do so.